 Call us on 0845 129 7238

-Recognised certification could describe any accredited certification or qualification.
-This could be an accredited certificate award issued through a UK awarding body, an Ofqual regulated QCF qualification, or an industry specific certification program.
+Accredited certification could describe any certification or qualification issued by an Awarding Body.
+This could be an accredited Certificate of Achievement, an Ofqual Regulated Qualification, or an industry specific certification program.

 Whether a certificate is recognised is largely dependent on what you are using it for and who you are applying to.
 If you are applying for a particular job or for further education, then they may have very specific prerequisites which should be researched prior to enrolment.

-Some job roles (e.g. Teaching Assistant or Child Care Assistant) will require a specific Ofqual regulated QCF qualification and we always advise researching job roles prior to starting a course to make sure it is suitable for your needs.
+Some job roles (e.g. Teaching Assistant, Health Care Worker or Child Care Assistant) will need a specific Ofqual regulated qualification and we always recommend researching job roles before starting a course to make sure it is suitable for your needs.

-The QCF set out the levels against which an award or qualification can be recognised in England, Wales and Northern Ireland.
-The frameworks are maintained by the three regulatory authorities, the Office of the Qualifications and Examinations Regulator (Ofqual) in England, the Welsh Government and the Council for Curriculum, Examinations and Assessment (CCEA) in Northern Ireland.
+The RQF sets the level against which a qualification is recognised in England, Wales and Northern Ireland.
+The frameworks are maintained by the three regulatory authorities, the Office of the Qualifications and Examinations Regulator (Ofqual) in England, the Department for Children, Education, Lifelong Learning and Skills (DCELLS) in Wales and the Council for Curriculum, Examinations and Assessment (CCEA) in Northern Ireland.

-Please Note: Any course that leads directly to a Ofqual Regulated QCF Qualification will have (QCF) within the course name, e.g. Supporting Teaching & Learning in Schools (QCF) - Level 2 Course.
+Please Note: Any course that leads directly to a Ofqual Regulated Qualification will have (RQF) within the course name, e.g. Supporting Teaching & Learning in Schools - Level 3 Certificate (RQF) Course.

-Further information about Ofqual's Qualification descriptors can be found here: What Qualification Levels Mean.
+Further information about Qualification descriptors can be found here: Gov.uk - What Qualification Levels Mean.

-Level 2 Awards and Qualifications recognise the ability to gain a good knowledge and understanding of a subject area of work or study, and to perform varied tasks with some guidance or supervision.
-Learning at this level involves building knowledge and/or skills in relation to an area of work or a subject area and is appropriate for many job roles.
+Level 2 Certificates of Achievement and Qualifications recognise the ability to gain a good knowledge and understanding of a subject area of work or study, and to perform varied tasks with some guidance or supervision.
+Learning at this level involves building knowledge and/or skills within an area of work or a subject area, and is appropriate for many job roles.

-Level 3 Awards and Qualifications recognise the ability to gain, and where relevant apply a range of knowledge, skills and understanding.
+Level 3 Certificates of Achievement and Qualifications recognise the ability to gain, and where relevant apply a range of knowledge, skills and understanding.
 Learning at this level involves obtaining detailed knowledge and skills.
 It is appropriate for people wishing to go to university, people working independently, or in some areas supervising and training others in their field of work.

-Level 4 Qualifications and Awards recognise specialist learning and involve detailed analysis of a high level of information and knowledge in an area of work or study.
+Level 4 Certificates of Achievement recognise specialist learning and involve detailed analysis of a high level of information and knowledge in an area of work or study.
 Learning at this level is appropriate for people working in technical and professional jobs, and/or managing and developing others.

 Types of Awards and Qualifications